 Recognition of a foreign judgment in The Netherlands

 If a Dutch individual or company is involved in litigation abroad, is it important to realize that when the proceedings have successfully ended, the claim should be recovered upon that party in The Netherlands.
 Foreign judgments given in almost every European country, and in many countries outside Europe, can easily be recognized and enforced in The Netherlands.
-Dutch lawyer Thomas van Vugt, owner at law firm AMS attorneys, explains.
+Dutch lawyer Thomas van Vugt, owner at law firm AMS attorneys and specialised in debt collection, explains.

 Costs of recognition of a judgement in The Netherlands